People, as recent research has shown, have an extensive endocannabinoid system inside them. How does it work and what’s its purpose?

 Cannabinoids in hemp

-THC occurs in cannabis, is psychoactive and its possession is prohibited in most parts of the world, with the exception of Uruguay, some parts of the USA where the Cannabis industry already provides more than 100,000 jobs, Canada where you can legally buy cannabis online, and the next country coming to this list is tiny Luxembourg.
+THC occurs in cannabis, is psychoactive and its possession is prohibited in most parts of the world.
+With the exception of Uruguay, some parts of the USA where the Cannabis industry already provides more than 100,000 jobs.
+You can also legally buy cannabis edibles, disposable vape pens, and cannabis vaporizers from state-operated mail order stores like FinestLabs.

 What about the Netherlands?
-Well, it doesn’t really count because recreational cannabis is still technically illegal there, though there are some loopholes that make it tolerated by the authorities.
+Well, it doesn’t really count because recreational cannabis is still technically illegal there.
+Though there are some loopholes that make it tolerated by the authorities.
 The Dutch believe that a drug-free Dutch society is an unrealistic and unattainable expectation.
-However, the non-psychotropic and cannabis-containing CBD compound is completely legal in most EU and NA countries and can usually be obtained in the form of dried hemp for brewing or cannabis extracts (so-called “CBD oils“).
+However, the non-psychotropic and cannabis-containing CBD compound is completely legal in most EU and NA countries.
+It can usually be obtained in the form of dried hemp for brewing or cannabis extracts (so-called “CBD oils“).

 Cannabinoids contained in hemp are often regarded as a complement to, or even a substitute for, human endocannabinoids.